luk-kop/monitoring-api/README.md

 ### Running the app
-The recommended way to run applications is to build it with `docker-compose` tool.
+The recommended way to run application is to build it with `docker-compose` tool.

 In order to correctly start the application, you must run the following commands in the project root directory (`monitoring-api`).